 In the conclusion to my book I say it would be best if borders were open.
 If that's not possible they should at least be more open.
-And if even that's not acceptable, then they should be better regulated.
+And if even that's not acceptable, then they should at the very least be better regulated.